By: William C. Head, Board-Certified Atlanta DUI Attorney and Drunk Driving Book Author

-Starting in the late 1940s, NHTSA began discussions with states to convince them that every state government needed to pass laws that created a civil punishment and loss of driving privileges, for any driver who refused a post-arrest testing of blood, breath or urine, for an alcohol test that would reveal the level of intoxication due to ethanol.
+Starting in the late 1940s, NHTSA began discussions with states to convince them that every state government needed to pass laws that created a civil punishment and loss of driving privileges, for any driver who refused post-arrest testing of blood, breath, or urine for alcohol tests that would reveal the level of intoxication due to ethanol.
 Hence, the person who chooses to drink alcohol and drive was more likely now to be tested to see what was in his or her system than ever before.
-Before law enforcement starting arresting and prosecuting drunk drivers, no one in America had created a drink-per-hour BAC chart.
+Before law enforcement started arresting and prosecuting drunk drivers, no one in America had created a drink-per-hour BAC chart.

 Scientists Dr. Rolla Harger and Dr. Glenn C. Forrester invented reliable, affordable breath alcohol testing devices by 1940.
 By 1953, implied consent laws were being enacted across America, to take advantage of quick and easy police breath testing on these new devices.
 Indiana police officer Robert Borkenstein then patented the Breathalyzer in 1954.
 This simple-to-use and less expensive and complicated device became the most widely used ethanol breath testing device for decades.
 All early devices were based on chemical-reaction technology.

 Alcohol: a colorless volatile flammable liquid that is produced by the natural fermentation of sugars and is the intoxicating constituent of wine, beer, spirits, and other drinks, and is also used as an industrial solvent and as fuel.